jpvieirapereira/running-club-backend/README.md

 - [Tech Stack](#-tech-stack)
 - [Troubleshooting](#-troubleshooting)

-## 🏃 What is Servidor?
+## 🏃 What is Running App?

-Servidor is a comprehensive backend API for managing running training programs.
+Running App is a comprehensive backend API for managing running training programs.
 It enables:
 - **Coaches** to create and manage training plans for their athletes
 - **Customers** (athletes) to view their training plans and sync activities from Strava
 - **Admins** to manage the platform and users